eparey/pesci/wiki/Input-Files.md

 **2. Scanpy h5ad file**

-Alternatively, for datasets processed with scanpy, pesci can
+Alternatively, for datasets processed with scanpy, pesci can directly work with h5ad (but needs the raw counts, if no layer 'counts' will check the data.X but will error if not integers)

 ```python
 import scanpy as sc